qrvey/partner-portal/docs/get-started/preparing-AWS-account.md

 ![22_preparing_AWS](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/get-started/preparing-aws/aws_prep22.png#thumbnail-60)

 Once you have submitted this request, it usually takes AWS 1 day to approve this but they may follow up for additional information.
-Feel free to contact Qrvey support if you have any questions or need help.
+Feel free to contact <a href="help@qrvey.com"> Qrvey support </a> if you have any questions or need help.

 ## Final Step
 Once the deployment is done and Verified, Qrvey’s deployment team will email the following information to you: